 Certain offices will deal with applicants from certain countries, so foreigners should verify the list of offices where they can address.
 For instance, the office from Nova Scotia is available for non-resident companies from Albania or Azores.

-Voluntary VAT (GST) registration in Canada for non-residents
+Voluntary VAT (GST) registration in Canada for non-residents in 2024

 Non-resident companies can register voluntarily for VAT in Canada under the GST regulations.
 These can register in one of the following situations: